Zoe Gregory Leaves Little To The Imagination As She Flaunts Her Figure, Trolls Jennifer Lopez & Alex Rodriguez

 The photo shows off Gregory’s athletic legs, her tattoos, and plenty of underboob.
 Zoe has her arms lifted to her head to show off her muscular arms and she is wearing oversized sunglasses as her platinum-blonde tresses cascade down her back.

-The fitness model’s followers went wild over this revealing post, with many commenting that she is a beautiful goddess and loved absolutely gorgeous.
-This particular photo was all about Zoe’s confidence, but she was a bit more brash in a recent Instagram Story of hers.
+The fitness model’s followers went wild over this revealing post, with many commenting that she is a beautiful goddess and looked absolutely gorgeous.
+This particular photo was all about Zoe’s confidence, but she was a bit brasher in a recent Instagram Story of hers.

 The Instagram Story posted on Monday of this week showed a side-by-side of Zoe and Jennifer Lopez.
-In both photos the women were wearing sexy one-piece bathing suits and taking selfies as they flaunted their curves.
+In both photos, the women were wearing sexy one-piece bathing suits and taking selfies as they flaunted their curves.

-The positioning showed off the curvy hips of both women along with plenty of sideboob and Gregory joked that it was no wonder that Rodriguez was pursuing her given the similarity in how she looked next to the shot of Lopez.
+The positioning showed off the curvy hips of both women along with plenty of sideboob, and Gregory joked that it was no wonder that Rodriguez was pursuing her given the similarity in how she looked next to the shot of Lopez.
 Zoe added a few emojis signaling that she found it to be pretty humorous and noted that they both looked cute.

 A more recent Instagram post of Gregory’s is equally as revealing.
 She’s embracing the mesh look again with a black fishnet body suit that showcases all of her sexy curves.
 The shot, taken during a photo shoot, shows off Zoe’s curvaceous derriere and busty profile.
 The British fitness model is on the floor and looking back at the camera in a truly seductive fashion.